strapi/documentation/docs/developer-docs/latest/update-migration-guides/migration-guides/v4/data/sql-relations.md

 :::
 ::::

-### Circular relations
+## Circular relations

 Circular relations are relations that point to the same entity (e.g. `article` → `article`).
 In the schema definitions, circular relations are defined the same way as other relations.

 In Strapi v4, `entity_id` and `inv_entity_id` are used to differentiate the relation to the initial entry from the related entry in the SQL join table.

-**Database structure example in Strapi v4**:
+**Database structures example in Strapi v4**:

 ![v4-circular-many-many.png](./assets/v4-circular-many-many.png)

-### Relations to components
+## Relations to components

-The schema definition of components is the same in Strapi v3 and Strapi v4.
+The schema definition for components is the same in Strapi v3 and in Strapi v4, but database structures differ.

 **Model schemas (attributes only):**